Programming & Data Processing

 thE quIcK BroWN fOx JuMPs OveR tHe lAZy DOg.

-Notice that the period, spaces, and overall structure remain intact.
+The period, spaces, and structure stay the same.
 Only letter casing changes.

 Input: